scottyab/rootbeer/README.md

 ### Sample app

-The sample app is published on Google play to allow you to quickly and easier test the library.
+The sample app is published on Google Play to allow you to quickly and easily test the library.
 Enjoy!
 And please do feedback to us if your tests produce different results.

 <a href="https://play.google.com/store/apps/details?id=com.scottyab.rootbeer.sample&utm_source=global_co&utm_medium=prtnr&utm_content=Mar2515&utm_campaign=PartBadge&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1"><img width="200" alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" /></a>